MaxenceDelecourt/ReactBlog/README.md

 in the settings go to the API KEYS and content management token and click on generate personal token.
 (the space config is just in the tab content delivery).

-After this yarn start for lunch your project on your localhost
+After this you can make: yarn start for lunch your project on your localhost

 ## Available Scripts